jonpsilvestri/rcv-election-generator/readme.md

 ```

 The `ballots` array contains the ballots in the election.
 Each ballot has a `ranking` array, which contains the ranking of the candidates.
 The `count` field indicates how many ballots have that ranking.

-## Code sharing

-While you may not share code with other students, you may discuss the assignment with other students.

-You may also share code that is meant to test your program.
-For example, you may share code that reads the JSON file and verifies that the election is valid given the parameters.